-- The BERT will be a 10' wide soft surface trail except where crossing the existing tracks, roadways, or proposed bridges and underpasses.
+- The BERT will be a 10' wide soft surface (crusher fines) trail except where crossing the existing tracks, roadways, or proposed bridges and underpasses.
 Other materials or treatments may be proposed as part of final design. - The BERT will connect to the City of Boulder and Town of Erie trail systems at each end.
 The BERT will intersect the White Rocks Trail.
 Specific signage needs and other considerations will be coordinated with the appropriate agencies. - The BERT will be adjacent or easily connected to nearby trailheads.
-Additional discussion and coordination will be part of final design.

-- Opportunities for rest areas, benches, interpretive facilities, and additional trailheads will be explored as part of final design. - landowners. - maintained or provided as needed. - Movement of livestock across the right-of-way where it intersects grazing operations will be accommodated.
+Additional discussion and coordination will be part of final design. - Opportunities for rest areas, benches, interpretive facilities, and additional trailheads will be explored as part of final design. - Fencing along the corridor will be added or improved as needed based on discussions with adjacent landowners. - Existing right-of-way access agreements will remain in place, and gates or other access points will be maintained or provided as needed. - Movement of livestock across the right-of-way where it intersects grazing operations will be accommodated.